Eugène Cantiran de Boirie

 Eugène Cantiran de Boirie, real name Jean-Bernard-Eugène Cantiran de Boirie, (22 October 1785 – 14 December 1837) was a French dramatist.

 Boirie was the son of a chief clerk of the stewardship of Paris, who at the time of the Revolution, spent the remainder of his fortune buying the Théâtre des Jeunes-Artistes.

 Boirie's first play was produced when he was 20 years old.
-Unable to write these tragedies he conceived well and combined with a perfect understanding of the scene, he could not do without employees.
-Among the seventeen authors who were kind enough to work with him, several spirited men achieved many successes in the world of theater.
+This and subsequent plays were created with the help of several other authors.

 After his father died, Boirie became owner of the Théâtre des jeunes Artistes, but was stripped of his ownership by the imperial decree that abolished many theaters.
 He then was the dramaturge for four years of the théâtre de l’Impératrice, a position he lost at the time of the First Restoration.
 In 1822, he became dramaturge of the théâtre de la Porte-Saint-Martin, at t he request of Jean-Toussaint Merle.

 After retiring from the théâtre de la Porte-Saint-Martin, Boirie died in a nursing home located in the Saint-Marcel neighborhood of Paris.